The best and most beautiful things in the world cannot be seen or even touched.

 Thank you for being a part of the reading blog forum of this blog.
 If you have something you’d like to say, I’d love to hear it.
 YOU are important and your words need to be heard.
 I’m here for you.

-To learn more on recovery from food addiction, eating disorders, weight issues, dieting, aging, and now money, please check out my Release Your Obsession Series.
+To learn more on recovery from food addiction, eating disorders, weight issues, dieting, aging, money, and your phone.

 Stay tuned…you never know where my mind will wander…